oobabooga/text-generation-webui/10-‐-WSL.md

 ## WSL instructions

-If you do not have WSL installed, see here: https://learn.microsoft.com/en-us/windows/wsl/install
+If you do not have WSL installed, see the instructions below.: https://learn.microsoft.com/en-us/windows/wsl/install

 If you want to install Linux to a drive other than C